Ddorto1/Professional-ReadMe/Develop/README.md

 ---

 # Contributing:
-  Developers can contribute by addressing bugs with this current app.
-Aside from that this repository is a demo and is not accepting contributions from other developers.
+  Developers can contribute by addressing bugs with the current app.
+Aside from that this repository is a demo and is not currently accepting additional contributions.

 ---